Why should I consider applying to the UB School of Pharmacy

 Do I need to submit everything to PharmCAS at the same

 No. You can submit materials as you get them as long as all materials are received by PharmCAS before the application deadline.
 Your PharmCAS application and transcripts must be submitted by February 1 and letters must be received by March 1.
-You may check the status of your application materials on your PharmCAS application using the status tool.

 Can my evaluators submit letters of recommendation before I